Records Management & Communication Resources

 Read more about protective orders, sometimes referred to as restraining orders, here: http://www.womenslaw.org/laws_state_type.php?id=98&state_code=TX

-How Can I Get a Protective Order?You may ask the court for a protective order by filing an application for protective order in the county where you or the abuser lives.
+How Can I Get a Protective Order?You may ask the court for a protective order by filing an application for protective order in the county where you or the abuser lives or where the violence occurred.
 It does not cost anything to ask for a protective order.

 Your district or county attorney may be able to help you ask the court for a protective order.
 For help in Travis County, call the County Attorney’s Office at (512) 854-9415 or go to their office on the 4th floor of the Granger Building, 314 West 11th Street, Austin Texas 78701.
 There is no fee for this service.